-You begin to drift down the order of importance when there’s a relationship fracture.
+When there’s a fracture in the relationship, you begin to drift down the order of importance.
 It can be due to a lack of trust, or they already know what your response will be and they’re avoiding confrontation.

 If you feel like you’re becoming the “last to know”, something’s wrong.

 See Also: Five habits that make you unhappy

 When you’ve been in a relationship for several years, it’s a reasonable expectation for the attempts to impress you physically to diminish.
 It’s normal.
 You get comfortable with one another and you aren’t constantly concerned about looking perfect.

 You and your partner cross the line of normal, and okay, when you stop caring and in a very passive aggressive way are trying to repel one another.
 When hygiene and appearance reach a critical low in the relationship, it can be a subconscious effort to avoid intimacy and physical contact.

 Constant fighting is taxing physically, mentally and emotionally.
 Everyone will reach a point where they simply “don’t want to fight anymore”.
 You’re both acknowledging there are serious problems, but you can’t reach a resolution and choose to avoid the problem entirely.